 Any increase in such costs for our centers could reduce our and our franchisees' sales and profit margins if we choose not, or are unable, to pass the increased costs to our guests.
-In addition, the U.S. Federal Reserve has been raising the federal funds rate and signaled expectations of additional rate increases.
+In addition, the U.S. Federal Reserve has been raising the federal funds rate and it is possible there will be additional rate increases in the future.
 Such increases in interest rates have, and future increases may, impact land and construction costs and the cost and availability of borrowed funds and leased centers, and thereby adversely affect our and our franchisees' ability to finance the development of additional centers and maintenance of existing centers.
 Inflation also has caused and could further cause increased commodity, labor and benefits costs which could reduce the profitability of our centers.
 Increases in labor costs could make it difficult to find new franchisees.
 Any of the foregoing increases could adversely affect our and our franchisees' business and results of operations.